ExpediaGroup/waggle-dance/README.md

  * Access to underlying table data is still directly to the locations encoded in the metadata.
  * Users of Waggle Dance must still have the relevant authority to access the underlying table data.
  * All data processing occurs in the client cluster, not the external clusters.
 Data is simply pulled into the client cluster that connect to Waggle Dance.
- * Metadata read operations are routed only.
-Write and destructive operations can be performed on the local metastore only.
+ * Metadata operations are routed.
+Write and destructive operations can be performed on the local metastore.
+Federated metastore are by default read only but can be configured to allow write operations via Access Controls configuration.
  * When using Spark to read tables with a big number of partitions it may be necessary to set `spark.sql.hive.metastorePartitionPruning=true` to enable partition pruning.
 If this property is `false` Spark will try to fetch all the partitions of the tables in the query which may result on a `OutOfMemoryError` in Waggle Dance.
  * If a configuration file is updated and the update disappears after server shutdown, `yaml-storage.overwrite-config-on-shutdown` should be set to `false` in the federation configuration file (refer to the [federation configuration storage](#federation-configuration-storage) section).